-Following the upgrade, the consensus from four analysts covering Orrstown Financial Services is for revenues of US$90m in 2021, implying a considerable 15% decline in sales compared to the last 12 months.
-Statutory earnings per share are supposed to sink 10% to US$2.17 in the same period.
-Prior to this update, the analysts had been forecasting revenues of US$75m and earnings per share (EPS) of US$1.51 in 2021.
-So we can see there's been a pretty clear increase in analyst sentiment in recent times, with both revenues and earnings per share receiving a decent lift in the latest estimates.
+Following the upgrade, the latest consensus from GMS' six analysts is for revenues of US$4.5b in 2022, which would reflect a notable 17% improvement in sales compared to the last 12 months.
+Statutory earnings per share are presumed to bounce 43% to US$6.17.
+Previously, the analysts had been modelling revenues of US$4.1b and earnings per share (EPS) of US$4.56 in 2022.
+There has definitely been an improvement in perception recently, with the analysts substantially increasing both their earnings and revenue estimates.

-Although the analysts have upgraded their earnings estimates, there was no change to the consensus price target of US$20.75, suggesting that the forecast performance does not have a long term impact on the company's valuation.
-That's not the only conclusion we can draw from this data however, as some investors also like to consider the spread in estimates when evaluating analyst price targets.
-Currently, the most bullish analyst values Orrstown Financial Services at US$21.00 per share, while the most bearish prices it at US$20.00.
+It will come as no surprise to learn that the analysts have increased their price target for GMS 12% to US$67.83 on the back of these upgrades.
+The consensus price target is just an average of individual analyst targets, so - it could be handy to see how wide the range of underlying estimates is.
+Currently, the most bullish analyst values GMS at US$73.00 per share, while the most bearish prices it at US$61.00.
 Still, with such a tight range of estimates, it suggests the analysts have a pretty good idea of what they think the company is worth.

 The Bottom Line

 The biggest takeaway for us from these new estimates is that analysts upgraded their earnings per share estimates, with improved earnings power expected for this year.
-Fortunately, they also upgraded their revenue estimates, and are forecasting revenues to grow slower than the wider market.
-Some investors might be disappointed to see that the price target is unchanged, but we feel that improving fundamentals are usually a positive - assuming these forecasts are met!
-So Orrstown Financial Services could be a good candidate for more research.
+Fortunately, analysts also upgraded their revenue estimates, and our data indicates sales are expected to perform better than the wider market.
+Given that the consensus looks almost universally bullish, with a substantial increase to forecasts and a higher price target, GMS could be worth investigating further.